Psychology - Course Descriptions - PS

 PSY 2383 Statistics for the Behavioral Sciences

 A general statistics course that stresses a conceptual understanding of statistical procedures, and their appropriate use and interpretation.
 The course uses spreadsheet applications, current behavioral research publications, and examples from current events to teach critical thinking skills.
 Topics include descriptive statistics, the normal distribution, probability, and inferential statistics.
 Offered in online format.
-Prerequisites: PSY 1013 and MTH 1113.
+Prerequisites: PSY 1013 and either an ACT Math score of at least 19, a minimum SAT score of 480, or MTH 0153 or higher.

 PSY 2393 Research Methods